Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Conceptual Framework

 \section{Conceptual Framework}

-As generative AI systems evolve, a user’s ability to adapt prompts for improved models can become an important source of realized performance gains.
-We develop a stylized conceptual framework to formalize how overall output quality depends on both the model’s capacity and the user’s skill and effort in prompt writing.
-Our goal is not to create a fully normative model.
-Rather, we wish to clarify the distinction between improvements directly attributable to the model itself versus those arising from user adaptation as motivation for our experimental design.
-Additionally, the framework naturally implies predictions about the returns to prompting skill and the heterogeneity of such skill.
+We first develop a stylized analytical framework to understand how overall output quality depends jointly on model capacity and on users’ prompting behavior.
+Our goal is not to propose a fully normative model of user–AI interaction, but rather to distinguish improvements directly attributable to the model itself from those arising through user-side prompt adaptation.
+This distinction motivates our experimental design and yields testable predictions about how performance gains and their distributional impacts change as models improve.

-Although our empirical setting focuses on image replication, this framework generalizes to other tasks where users interact with generative models—such as text generation, code assistance, or molecule design.
-In each case, we expect performance to reflect both model capacity and users’ efforts to refine their inputs.
-We present the core findings here; a complete exposition of the framework with formal proofs is provided in Appendix~\ref{sec:framework_appendix}.